Ahmed0Mukhtar/SE4GI_Project/README.md

-# Group 7 project : Here are the recomendations to run our software without any problem :
+# Group 7 project - Recomendations to run our software without any problem

+--BEFORE RUNNING THE SOFTWARE--
 1 - PgAdmin should be installed on your computer :
         Open PgAdmin, and create a new database.
 Add Postgis extention in it. (we recommend you to call it se4g)